syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Mac.md

 Step 4: Install the [Syncfusion.PDF.OCR.Net](https://www.nuget.org/packages/Syncfusion.PDF.OCR.Net/) NuGet package as a reference to your .NET Core application [NuGet.org](https://www.nuget.org/).
 <img src="OCR-Images/mac_step4.png" alt="Mac_step4" width="100%" Height="Auto"/>

-Step 5: To install the “’libgdiplus”, and “tesseract” packages in the Mac machine where the OCR operations occur.
-Please refer to the following commands to install this package.
+Step 5: To install the “’libgdiplus” and “tesseract” packages in the Mac machine where the OCR operations occur, please refer to the following commands.

 {% highlight c# tabtitle="C#" %}
 1.brew install mono-libgdiplus
 2.brew install tesseract
 {% endhighlight %}

-Step 5: A default controller with name HomeController.cs gets added on creation of ASP.NET project.
+Step 6: A default controller with the name HomeController.cs gets added to the creation of the ASP.NET project.
 Include the following namespaces in that HomeController.cs file.

 {% highlight c# tabtitle="C#" %}